Last Updated on May 30, 2022 by Luis Ferency

 Similar to no spark and spatter, you also don’t have to face any type of flux or slag while welding through TIG.
-This is due to the gas most probably Argon gas that is designed to work as a shield in providing the protection to weld puddle from any type of contamination.
+This is due to the gas most probably Argon gas that is designed to work as a shield in providing the protection to weld puddles from any type of contamination.
 Hence enabling you to not use any flux in TIG welding and also there will no slag that blocks your view of the weld puddle.
 Similarly, with the finished product, you don’t have slag that removes between weld passes.

 - No more dangerous fumes or smoke gas